Join our community of families and farmers! Shop With Us.

 Storage Tips

-Keep refrigerated at below 40 degrees for up to a week.
-Freeze if your plans change and you will not be cooking it within the week.
+Keep frozen or use within 1 week of moving to the refrigerator.
 To thaw meat that has been frozen, place in a sealed bag in a bowl of cool water.
 Allow at least a day to thaw your poultry prior to cooking.

 Black Dirt Farm, Greensboro Bend, VT